wavefrontHQ/docs/pages/doc/integrations_containers.md

 keywords: integrations, Docker, containers
 tags: [integrations]
 sidebar: doc_sidebar
+published: false
 permalink: integrations_containers.html
 summary: Learn how to monitor containers in Wavefront.
 ---

 Wavefront provides several options for monitoring containers.
 Which is best depends on whether or not you are using a Docker orchestration system.
 This page explains how to monitor containers in Wavefront.
 See our blog post [How to Monitor Containers Efficiently at Scale](https://www.wavefront.com/exclusively-dockercon-2017-wavefront-packaged-containers-dashboard-provide-instant-visibility/){:target="_blank" rel="noopenner noreferrer"} for some background info.

 <table class="layout">
 <tbody>